Pay Traffic Ticket in WashingtonPage OverviewSUMMARY: How to Pay a Washington Traffic Ticket

 - Notify your employer by the end of the next business day if your WA CDL is suspended, revoked, or cancelled.

 Pleading Not Guilty

-Depending on the court, you may have some or all of the following payment options:
+Depending on the county court, you may have some or all of the following ticket payment options:

-Payment options will be explained on your citation.
-If you have any questions, contact the presiding court.
+Ticket payment options will be explained on your WA traffic citation.
+If you have any questions, contact the presiding traffic court.

 Be sure to act fast.
-The court must have your payment/plea before the court date listed on your citation.
-If you do not comply, the DOL will send you a Notice of Suspension.
-Ignore this and the DOL will suspend your driver's license.
+The court must have your payment/plea before the court date listed on your traffic citation.
+If you do not comply, the WA DOL will send you a Notice of Suspension.
+Ignore this notice and the DOL will suspend your WA driver's license.